s65spring/s65pring.github.io/syllabus.md

 3. Excerpts or summary from Copple & Bredekamp (2009).
 Developmentally appropriate practice in early childhood programs serving children from birth through age 8.
 ```

+##### Assignment (*Due: 02/15):
+1. Think about what motivated you as a child.
+Write a reflection in the [slides]().
+2. Try DuoLingo (a classic example of gamification).
+Did it work for you?
+What did you like and did you not like about the experience?

 ***

 #### Feb.
 15th -  Intrinsic and extrinsic motivation